- External Websites

 Using the service will make travelling in the region easier and quicker, and help to reduce crowding on London's transport network.
 It is hoped the line will create a 'golden corridor' providing a huge boost to the economies on the route, with thousands of jobs and homes for local people.

 The Council aims to maximise the long term benefits to the Borough’s residents.

-Network Rail issued a letter on 26 October 2016 setting out an update on the works taking place at Shenfield Station including those around Christmas.
+Network Rail issued a letter on 27 April 2017 which outlined the works scheduled to take place at Shenfield Station and Sidings from May to June 2017.
 A copy of the letter can be viewed below:

 Car park changes during Crossrail construction - April 2015

 Brentwood Borough Council made changes to car parks in Shenfield from 1 April 2015 in a bid to minimise disruption to local businesses and shoppers during Crossrail construction.

 Crossrail started work at Shenfield Station in 2015 and used a small part of the car park in Friars Avenue in the early stages.
 As work progresses Crossrail require more of the car park, which is expected to continue until May 2017.

 As a way of helping people to continue to visit shops and businesses in Shenfield, the Council made changes to parking in both Friars Avenue and Hunter Avenue car parks.
 Both car parks provide shoppers parking, with a maximum stay of two hours and no return within four hours.
 To further encourage people to continue to use the local businesses the Council agreed to make parking free throughout the construction work.